-“The grapes were trampled in the winepress outside the city, and blood flowed from the winepress in a stream about 180 miles long and as high as a horse’s bridle.”Revelation 14:20 (ESV) emphasis added
+For example, when a writer mentions large quantities of blood (e.g., Rev. 14:20), the intention is to convey that many people died: “The grapes were trampled in the winepress outside the city, and blood flowed from the winepress in a stream about 180 miles long and as high as a horse’s bridle.”
+(Revelation 14:20, ESV, emphasis added).

 The angel would “pass over” the homes of the Israelites who put blood on their doorposts: “Then they shall take some of the blood and put it on the two doorposts and the lintel of the houses in which they eat it” (Exod.
 12:7).

 “For I will pass through the land of Egypt that night, and I will strike all the firstborn in the land of Egypt, both man and beast; and on all the gods of Egypt I will execute judgments: I am the LORD.
 The blood shall be a sign for you, on the houses where you are.
-And when I see the blood, I will pass over you, and no plague will befall you to destroy you, when I strike the land of Egypt.”Exodus 12:13-14 (ESV) emphasis added
+And when I see the blood, I will pass over you, and no plague will befall you to destroy you, when I strike the land of Egypt.”
+(Exodus 12:13-14.
+ESV, emphasis added)

 Crucifixion as a form of death was brutal and bloody (Matt.
 27:45-66, John 19:18-37).
 Because Christ’s death is an atonement for sin, Bible writers use the imagery of his blood to describe realities about forgiveness.

-For example, John writes, “But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus his Son cleanses us from all sin.”1 John 1:7 (ESV) emphasis added
+For example, John writes, “But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus his Son cleanses us from all sin.”
+(1 John 1:7, ESV, emphasis added)

-Blood protects and saves the faithful
+Blood Protects and Saves the Faithful

 Blood protected God’s people during the Passover, saving them from physical death.
 The Passover foreshadows the ultimate “pass over” of Christ’s death as his blood saves people from physical and eternal death.

-The same God that saved the Israelites from the angel of death and who offered His only son (John 3:16) to save people from eternal death itself, is the same God who has saved them and who they come to worship at church that day.
+The same God that saved the Israelites from the angel of death and offered His only son (John 3:16) to save people from eternal death itself is the same God who has saved them and who they come to worship at church that day.

 - Third, the door is how people enter the church to worship, just like the blood of Christ enables people to be righteous in God’s sight.

-Before the modern process of dying paint was established, people had to find certain ingredients to add to a base mixture to create a particular color.
+Before the modern process of dying paint was established, people had to find specific ingredients to add to a base mixture to create a particular color.

 How did they make paint?
 People used various base ingredients to make paint, like milk, but red iron oxide made the color.
-The coating provided a layer of protection on doors, which were often made wood.
+The coating provided a layer of protection on doors, often made of wood.
 The paint also lasted for a long time.

-In the Middle Ages, if churches painted their doors red, it’s possible that the color became a way to identify a structure as being a church.
+In the Middle Ages, if churches painted their doors red, it’s possible that the color became a way to identify a structure as a church.
 In this way, the symbolic theological meaning may have been lost over the years.

 The Cities of Ruge provided them with security until a trial occurred.
-In some locations in the Western world, churches have harbored people seeking to flee those who have ill intent and even the government.
+In some locations in the Western world, churches have harbored people seeking to flee those with ill intent and even the government.

+Do Other Denominations paint their church doors red?
 Yes.
 Churches in the Anglican/Episcopal, Lutheran, Methodist, and Catholic traditions have painted their doors red.